JakubMasaryk/HC_microscopy_database/data_pipeline_v2_read_me.txt

 - 2 types of data to process: raw data- see node A
                                       - loaded from cloud, processed and uploaded to mysql relational database using the script https://github.com/JakubMasaryk/HC_microscopy_database/blob/raw_data_transformation/backblaze_to_mysql_raw_data.py lookup tables- see node B
-                                      - loaded from cloud and uploaded to mysql relational database using the script https://github.com/JakubMasaryk/HC_microscopy_database/blob/raw_data_transformation/backblaze_to_mysql_lookup_tables.py
+                                      - loaded from cloud and uploaded to mysql relational database using the script https://github.com/JakubMasaryk/HC_microscopy_database/blob/raw_data_transformation/backblaze_to_mysql_lookup_tables.py (PREFERED OPTION)
+                                      - lookup tables (if downloaded from the cloud) can be also loaded into the relational db manually using script https://github.com/JakubMasaryk/HC_microscopy_database/blob/data_load/HC_microscopy_database_lookup_tables_manual_load.sql
 - data access: authentication data available at https://github.com/JakubMasaryk/HC_microscopy_database/blob/raw_data_transformation/data_bucket_keys_read_only.txt authentication data needs to be filled in the above-mentioned python scripts (before running)
 - next step: data uploaded into the mysql relational database (see node E)